hashicorp/terraform-provider-tfe/.github/pull_request_template.md

 ## Output from acceptance tests

-_Please run the full suite of acceptance tests locally and include the output here._
+_Please run applicable acceptance tests locally and include the output here.
+If you are an external contributor, your contribution(s) will first be reviewed before running them against the project's CI pipeline._

 ```
-$ make testacc
+$ go test -v ./... -run TestAccTFEWorkspace # runs all workspace tests

 ...
 ```